NuvaRing

 -

 As with using any combined hormonal contraception, NuvaRing increases a woman’s risk of developing blood clots compared with a woman not taking any combined hormonal contraception.
 Blood clots in veins or arteries can potentially be very serious.
+Therefore, NuvaRing may not be a suitable form of contraception for women who are already at risk of developing blood clots due to other conditions.

 The risk of developing blood clots when using a combined hormonal contraceptive such as NuvaRing is increased if: